TheMichio/news-react-app/README.md

 This project fetches recent news from sources around the world using [News API](https://newsapi.org/docs/get-started).

-This project is just a demo app. you can view the built version [here](https://www.themichio.github.io/news-react-app)
+This project is just a demo app.

 ## Used Libraries